akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/ATP6AP2-means.png">
 </p>

-From this visualization, we can see that the gene ATP6AP2 has five distinct isoforms.
+From this visualization, we now know that in our data the gene ATP6AP2 has five distinct isoforms.
 We can see the differential expression of ATP6AP2 in males and females with this side-by-side comparison - in this case, the fourth isoform seems to be the most highly expressed.

 We can perform similar analyses for the genes PNPLA4 and FMR1.